fmaguire/MAG_gi_plasmid_analysis/README.md

 - 10 with high proportion of chromosomes corresponding to composition detected genomic islands (detected using IslandPath-DIMOB).
 - 10 with low proportion of chromosomes corresponding to composition detected genomic islands (detected using IslandPath-DIMOB).

+The data used to select the taxa is listed in `data/gi_plasmid_analysis.tsv` and the details of the select taxa are listed in `data/taxa_metadata.tsv`

 ### Plasmid Copy Number

 Due to a dearth of database resources with known copy numbers each plasmid was randomly selected to be low copy number (1-20), medium copy number (20-100), and high copy number (500-1000).
-The exact copy number was randomly selected using a poisson distribution.
+The exact copy number was randomly selected using a gamma distribution parameterised towards the lower bound for each regime.

+This was performed using the `data_simulation/generate_copy_numbers.py` script.

 ### Organism Relative Abundance

-- Relative copy number of
+Relative abundance of organisms was selected according to the log-normal distribution.

+This was performed using the `data_simulation/generate_copy_numbers.py` script.

 ### Read Simulation

+For chromosome the underlying fasta was copied the corresponding number of times before read simulation as per the relative abundance estimate.
+For the plasmids the abundance of the host taxa was multipled by the copy number and the underlying sequence copied the corresponding number of times.

-`art_illumina` in MSv3 mode with 250bp PE reads at an overall coverage of 1x.
+`art_illumina` in MSv3 mode with 250bp PE reads at an overall coverage of 1x was used to simulated the actual read data.

+This was performed using the `data_simluation/simulate_metagenome.py` script

 ## Metagenome Assembled Genome Pipeline